beachcomber Architecture

 - Read path: client -> Server -> Cache.get() -> response (no provider involved)

-- Miss path: client asks for uncached key -> Server sends Poke to Scheduler -> Scheduler fires provider -> client retries or polls
+- Miss path: client asks for uncached key -> Server executes provider inline (synchronous, blocking) -> result written to Cache -> response returned to client

 The Server and Scheduler share Arc<Cache> and Arc<ProviderRegistry>.
 The Server sends messages to the Scheduler over an mpsc::Sender<SchedulerMessage>.
 The Scheduler owns the FsWatcher and all demand/poll state.